arsf/lag/lastools-patched/bin/lasview_README.txt

 same as above but with a larger display window

->> lasview -i lidar.las -steps 10 -points 200000
+>> lasview -i lidar.las -steps 10 -points 10000000

-reads around 200000 subsampled lidar points and displays in 11 steps
+reads around 10 million subsampled lidar points and displays in 11 steps

 interactive options: